 The balloon payment at the end is an excessive amount.
 With this excessive amount, it is usually planned that the borrower won’t be able to afford the charge, which may force them to refinance the amount with another high-interest rate loan, or worst case would be foreclosure.
 The goal of this scheme is to have the borrower pay high-interest payments without paying much principal at all, thus allowing the lender to make a lot of money on the loan without the borrower having a chance to pay it off.

 Negative Amortization Loan: This type of loan is very deceptive when it comes to taking advantage of unsuspecting borrowers.
 With a negative amortization loan, the borrower will make a monthly payment.
 Still, that payment will be so small that it won’t even be enough to cover the monthly interest associated with the loan, let alone pay down any of the principal.

 You could get stuck paying on this loan for years only to show that not you owe significantly more than when you took out the loan.
 This puts an even more significant debt on the borrower when they are under the assumption they are getting closer to home ownership.

 Typical Predatory Lending Victims

 Predatory mortgage lenders normally victimize the following:

-Predatory mortgage lenders often target mortgage loan borrowers who are desperate due to credit issues, high debt to income ratios issues, and those needing cash in a hurry
+Predatory lenders often target borrowers who are desperate due to credit issues, high debt-to-income ratio issues, and those needing cash in a hurry.

 Examples Of Predatory Lending Practices